 - Extractive Distillation

-Let us have simple introduction to all the different types of Distillation, working principle of distillation process.
+Let us have a simple introduction to all the different types of Distillation and the working principle of the distillation process.

 1. Simple Distillation

-Simple distillation is the basic type of distillation process in which a liquid mixture of two-components is heated until the substance with lower boiling point starts vaporizing.
+Simple distillation is the basic type of distillation process in which a liquid mixture of two components is heated until the substance with a lower boiling point starts vaporizing.
 The vapor is then condensed with the help of a condenser with suitable utility and then collected in another vessel.
-Simple distillation is used to separate the mixture have a wide boiling point difference of more than 25 degrees or more.
+Simple distillation is used to separate the mixture to have a wide boiling point difference of more than 25 degrees or more.

 2. Steam Distillation